tlienart/Franklin.jl/docs/workflow/index.md

 Once you have synched your local folder with a remote repository (see [deployment instructions](/workflow/deploy/)), the `publish` function can be called to deploy your website; it essentially:

 @@tlist
-- applies an optional optimisation step (see previous point),
+- applies an optional optimisation step (see the previous point),
 - does a `git add -A; git commit -am "franklin-update"; git push`.
 @@